474-4800 Kingsway, Burnaby B.C

-Types of Eye Glass Lenses
+Types of Eyeglass Lenses

-Types of Eye Glass Lenses: Progressive Lenses
+Eye Glass Lenses trifocal

-Types of Eye Glass Lenses: Computer Vision
+Types of Eyeglasses: Computer Vision Lenses (blue blocker)

 These types of eyeglass lenses are specialized to relieve eye strain, vision blur, redness, and other symptoms of discomfort associated with computer use.
-With the increased amount of time spent working and relaxing in front of a screen, they are designed to correct your vision for an intermediate distance (50-70cm away) and can be combined with a ‘blue blocking’ lens coating (ideal for regular computer use).
+With the increased amount of time spent working and relaxing in front of a screen, they are designed to correct your vision for an intermediate distance (50-70cm away) and can be combined with a blue blocking lens coating (ideal for regular computer use).

-Types of Eye Glass Lenses: Aspheric
+Types of Eyeglasses: Aspheric Lenses

-These lenses are designed to have a flatter curvature compared to conventional lenses.
+Aspheric lenses are designed to have a flatter curvature compared to conventional lenses.
 This makes the lenses have a slimmer profile while reducing distortion created by not looking through the center of the lens.

 This results in better peripheral vision by widening your field of view.
 These lenses are a great option for patients with stronger prescriptions for farsightedness and nearsightedness because they reduce the magnification and minification effects created by such prescriptions.
 The magnification effects created by a strong farsighted prescription lens can create a “bug-eyed” look on the wearer.

-Eye Glass Lenses: Coatings and Tints
+Eye Glass Lenses for Outdoors: Coatings and Tints

-Photochromic Lenses/Transitions: These are lenses that are capable of darkening when exposed to UV light.
+Photochromic Lenses/Transitions: These are eye glass lenses that are capable of darkening when exposed to UV light.
 There are photochromic molecules that are either arranged throughout the entire lens or on a coating on the front of the lens.
 When these molecules are exposed to UV light, it causes the lens to tint and become darker.
 When not exposed to UV light, the lens returns to being clear.

 There are various types of photochromic options available.
 Some lenses will only darken when exposed to direct sunlight, while others can darken in low light or no light conditions.
 There are also a variety of lens tint colors available.
 Transition lenses are great lenses for those wanting to avoid the hassle of needing both prescription glasses and prescription sunglasses or for patients who are sensitive to light.